Fill out and submit a Voluntary Savings Form (VSF) and turn it in to your benefits office to sign up for the TDI 403(b) plan.

 Please access our Forms page to download your VSF.

 YOUR ANNUAL SALARY DEFERRAL LIMIT:

-Note: The above $19,500 and $6,500 limits apply to the total of your salary deferrals for the 2020 calendar year to the 403(b) plan and to any other employer’s 403(b) or 401(k) plan, SEP IRA, or simple retirement account, or to the Federal Thrift Savings Plan.
-Your total salary deferrals for the 2019 calendar year above those limits will not be pre-tax or Roth (post-tax) salary deferrals.
-Your salary deferral may also be limited by IRC 415(c).
+Note: The above $20,500 and $6,500 limits apply to the total of your salary deferrals for the 2022 calendar year to the 403(b) plan and to any other employer’s 403(b) or 401(k) plan, SEP IRA, or simple retirement account, or to the Federal Thrift Savings Plan.
+Your salary deferral may be limited by IRC 415(c).

 MONTHLY DEFERRAL: In each month your Voluntary Savings Form is active and you receive pay, the percentage of gross pay you elect in section C will be deducted, up to the IRS limits.

 EXAMPLES: In the following examples you expect your monthly gross pay will be $4,000.